-- Additional Work Experience: Any experience older than 10 years should be listed in another section titled “Additional Work Experience.”
+- Additional Work Experience: Any experience older than 15-20 years or not relevant for the desired role should be listed in another section titled “Additional Work Experience.”
 In this section, each job should list only the employer and the job title.

 - Education: Follows “Experience” section because we recommend that experienced professionals lead with their professional story.
 If you are over 50, consider omitting graduation dates.